a spacer

 Al began telling me about the details of his plan to relaunch his Canadian Classic Fish Fry business and claimed to have a business plan in place which would get him there for the 2011 season.
 Al eventually asked if I'd be interested in loaning him some money to enable to him to move his timetable ahead by one year.

-In December 2009 I decided to loan Al the money in exchange for a 25% share of the profits* with the loan (+interest) to be repaid in full by September 2010.
+In December 2009 I decided to loan Al the money in exchange for a 25% share of the profits with the loan (+interest) to be repaid in full by September 2010.
 The repayment date was later verbally extended to December 2010.
-As of today (Oct 19/11), I haven't received any payments towards the loan or my share of the profits.
+As of today (Oct 19/11), I haven't received any payments towards the outstanding dept (almost $20,000) or my share of the profits.
 I realized later that I should have agreed to a share of the sales not the profits.

-Here's the URL for his Canadian Classic Food Products website (www.classicfishfry.com) and by the way, if you're also looking for Al his full name is Albert Michael Sebastian and he still lives on Donald Street in Thunder Bay.
+Here's the URL for his Canadian Classic FishFry / Food Products website (www.classicfishfry.com) and by the way, if you're also looking for him his full name is Albert Michael Sebastian and at the moment he's still living on Donald Street in Thunder Bay Ontario.

 During the early part of 2010 there were a few bumps along the way:

-• It turns out Al didn't have a vehicle, the van in his parking spot wasn't road worthy.
-Another friend was supposed to let him use a van for the summer and Al was going to reimburse him for the use of the vehicle.
+- It turns out Al didn't have a vehicle, the van in his parking spot wasn't road worthy.
+Al claimed that Louie from LA Quality Foods (Frank's Locker Service) was supposed to let him use a van for the summer and Al was going to reimburse Louie for the use of the vehicle.
 The loaner vehicle never showed up and Summer was approaching, so I volunteered to use my vehicle until he could get something arranged.
-There were all sorts of excuses for this screw up.
+There were all sorts of excuses for this screw up and we ended up using my vehicle (& trailer) for everything.

 On the road